 - 1 Block Vanilla Almond Bark or vanilla candy coating

 - 1 Bag Puffcorn

 - Break apart almond bark block into small chunks and place in microwave safe bowl.
-Mircowave for one minute to start, stirring once done.
-If not melted completely, continue to microwave at 30 second increments, stiringafter each until completely melted.
+Microwave for one minute to start, stirring once done.
+If not melted completely, microwave at 30-second increments, stirring after each until completely melted.